incubyte/segmint/README.md

 - **LinkedIn Profile Analysis**: Upload your LinkedIn profile to automatically create a professional persona
 - **Customizable Profiles**: Define your content goals, target audience, tone of voice, and key topics
-- **Multiple Persona Support**: Create and manage different personas for various professional contexts
 - **AI-Enhanced Profiles**: Our AI helps identify your key strengths and unique selling points

 ### Content Studio

 - **AI-Powered Content Creation**: Generate professional content based on your persona
 - **Multi-platform Support**: Create content for LinkedIn, Twitter, Medium, and other platforms
-- **Content Calendar**: Schedule and organize your content publication
-- **Content Analytics**: Track performance of your published content
 - **Content Templates**: Access professionally designed templates for different content types

 ### User Management